Expo0911/CS510_Software_Engineering_Project1/README.md

 2) Run `npm install` to get project dependencies installed (grunt, bower).
 Npm is installed when you install node.js.

 3) Run `bower install` to get web dependencies installed (bootstrap,jquery).
+A local copy of Bower will be installed in `node_modules/bower/bin/bower`.
+However, you may want to have a global version installed using `npm install -g bower`.

 4) Test out grunt by running `grunt less` to run the less task that will compile the bootstrap less file into a css file usable by your site.
 Open `www\index.html` in your browser.
+A local copy of grunt will be installed in `node_modules/grunt-cli/bin/grunt`.
+However, you may want to have a global version installed using `npm install -g grunt` and `npm install -g grunt-cli`.

 ### Use [bower](http://bower.io/) to manage components.